 Finally, before we start analyzing the sportsbook odds to make some bold calls and actual bets, it’s worth mentioning that this season will be unique with the event taking place in the Fall.
 Even if the course conditions vary only slightly this year, that could be enough to tip the scales in favor of the slightly less experienced players.
 At this point though, we have to assume Augusta will still be Augusta, and most of its nuances will remain intact.
 Still, the date change is something to keep in mind before you approach the virtual betting window.

-From an odds perspective, here is where the last 5-winner of this event generally went off, from an outright perspective, pre-event for the year of their win:
+From an odds perspective, here is where the last six-winners of this event generally went off, from an outright perspective, pre-event for the year of their win:

 - 2019- Tiger Woods +1400